What Are the 10 Steps for Wiring a Garden Shack?

 2. Select the Size and Amount of Cable You Need

 Using the information from our article, “What Size Cable Do I Need for Wiring a Garden Shed?” you can decide the size and amount of cable you need for this project.
 Again, in most cases, you will choose between 12 and 14 gauge.
-If your shed is more than 50 feet from your space, or you plan on using heavy-duty appliances and tools that need more voltage, you will need to reduce the gauge (giving you higher amperage)to account for this.
+If your shed is over 50 feet from your space, or you plan on using heavy-duty appliances and tools that need more voltage, you will need to reduce the gauge (giving you higher amperage)to account for this.

 3. Make a List of the Items You’ll Need to Purchase for This Project

-Standard supplies include screws, nails, cable, PVC conduit for burying the line in, PVC glue, outlet connectors, GFCI Outlet, faceplates, wire caps, tape measure, shovel/post-hole diggers/digging pick, a drill, various other household tools, caulk, and electrical tape.
 It’s always a good idea to have an estimated cost of supplies, whether you handle this project yourself or opt to hire a licensed professional.

 4. Draw Out Your Shed Wiring Diagram and Plan the Cable Route

 By doing this, you can determine how many outlets there should be and where they should go.
-Secondly, it will help prevent accidents from occurring during installation.
+Second, it will help prevent accidents from occurring during installation.
 If you have a plan for where things are supposed to go, there will be less chance of mistakes during installation.
-Finally, having an outlet plan can save time and money because if everything goes according to plan, there will be no need for any corrections.

 5. Dig a Trench Along Your Pre-Planned Route

-If your cable has a rigid metal conduit, you can have a trench between 6in and 1ft.
-For wires which do not have a rigid metal covering, you will need to plan on digging a trench that is anywhere from 1ft to 3ft deep.
-3ft is the minimum amount required by most city ordinances.
-This can get complicated.
-You can be sure how deep to dig by checking local building codes and ordinances.
+If your cable has a rigid metal conduit, you can have a trench between 6 inches and 1 foot.
+For wires which do not have a rigid metal covering, you will need to plan on digging a trench that is anywhere from 1 foot to 3 feet deep.

 6. Make a Decision About Hiring an Electrician

-At this point, if you need to be better-versed in residential electrical work to do this, please hire a licensed professional electrician from your area.
+If you need to be better-versed in residential electrical work to do this, please hire a licensed professional electrician from your area.
 In order to be permitted, most projects like this will have to be handled by a licensed electrician in adherence to all local codes.

 Handling electricity and using your home as the power source for the wiring to your shed can be dangerous.
-If you do not run the electrical wiring correctly, you could overpower or underpower your shed.
+If you do not run the electrical wiring correctly, you could overpower or under power your shed.
 You could get shocked or start a fire.
 You might also cause damage to any existing wiring, including what is in your home.
 So be very sure before taking this on as a DIY project.

 7. Have a Dedicated GFCI Circuit Installed, and Run the Cable to the Exterior

-Unless you are a licensed electrician, I’m sure you made the right move and hired one!
 This is usually the job of that licensed electrician you hired.
-They’ll get into your electrical panel and add a dedicated GFCI circuit for your shed.
-You may be able to run the electrical wire for the new circuit through the walls and basement or crawl space of your house (usually along joists or through them).
+The next step is to get into your electrical panel and add a dedicated GFCI circuit for your shed.
+You may run the electrical wire for the new circuit through the walls and basement or crawl space of your house (usually along joists or through them).
 It should lead to where you want the beginning of the pre-planned route.
-I usually paid the electrician for this kind of work.

 8. Place Your Conduit in the Trench

 After your trench, if your cable does not have a metal conduit, you will want to pick a PVC conduit to use as a protective shield for the wire between points.
 If the wire was bare, it could cause a potential electrical and fire hazard.
 Insects will also eat through your wire.
-Hence you’ll want to thread your wire through the conduit with as few bends as possible.
-Use PVC glue wherever a connection should be made.

 Did You Know Doggie